puddinbustra/swnmodular/README.md

 # Contact
 If you have any other feedback, be it suggestions or support, send me a message on discord - lofty#8637, or an email at kvrosevelt@gmail.com.
 Seriously, if you like the sheet, let me know somehow.
 If people are enjoying it, I'll see more reason to add features.
-If you have any features you'd like to see, let me know.
+If you don't like something, I'll consider the feedback.

 # Support
 [Buy me a coffee ☕](https://www.buymeacoffee.com/lofty)